senseiphoneX/iota-starter-carsharing/README.md

 ```$ pod install```
 ```$ open MobileStarterApp.xcworkspace```

-4. Edit the **API.swift file**, and set the `connectedAppURL` property to the URL for your IoT for Automotive - Mobility Starter Application server app.
+4. Edit the **API.swift file**, and set the `defaultAppURL` property to the URL for your IoT for Automotive - Mobility Starter Application server app.

 5. Go to the upper left of the Xcode UI, click **Run**.